 We offer the best quality foods, made with the purest ingredients possible, whether sourced from around the world or developed in our own test kitchen.
 We do not use high-fructose corn syrup, hydrogenated fats, partially hydrogenated oils, artificial flavors or preservatives, and we do our best to avoid high levels of sodium.
 We are increasing our percentage of organic and non-GMO ingredients, and we continue to celebrate local food artisans and assortments in our communities.
 The Williams Sonoma brand has also committed to 100% Fair Trade Certified™ coffee by 2020, and 100% of their cookware is PFOA-free.

 All of the products we sell are required to meet national and state laws for restricted substances and emissions, and we invest in meeting and exceeding these standards throughout the WSI value chain—from design to production to testing.
 See our Product Safety & Testing policy for more information.
 To help customers make informed purchases and to verify certain sustainability claims, we also seek third-party certifications for many products.
-We use several different types of seals, and to simplify our messaging we’ve grouped certifications into a series of standard icons.
-Across brands, these icons identify Organic, Sustainably Sourced, Fair Trade, Handcrafted, and Certified Nontoxic products.

 When you shop for cotton made without harmful chemicals or pesticides, you’re contributing to cleaner soil and waterways.
 Third-party certifications include: